chunky-dev/docs/ChunkyDocs/docs/getting_started/your_first_render.md

   </div>
 </div>

 Here you can adjust the amount of light the Sky, Emitters (torches, glowstone, etc.), and Sun produce.
 The default values should be perfect for daytime renders.
-Adjusting the Sun azimuth (yaw/rotation) and altitude (height) can change the lighting of the scene dramatically.
+Adjusting the Sun azimuth (yaw / rotation) and altitude (height) can change the lighting of the scene dramatically.

 For this example, I will simply set the sun altitude to *25*.